U.S. Senate Youth Program InstructionsInstructions for the 2022 U.S. Senate Youth Program Application and Exam.

-A completed Part A packet with alll five required documents must be emailed as a single PDF to email@example.com using this naming convention: Last Name First Name 2022 USSYP Part A
+A completed Part A packet with all five required documents must be emailed as a single PDF to firstname.lastname@example.org using this naming convention: Last Name First Name 2022 USSYP Part A

 Part B (Application and Exam)

-- Complete and submit the online USSYP California Student Application Part B and Exam (Online Survey).
+- Complete and submit the USSYP California Student Application Part B and Exam (Online Survey Coming Soon).

 NOTE: You can do the survey exam in one sitting or have the ability to save and go back, but please allow adequate time to complete the entire application and exam.